olafplacha/Landscape-Classification/README.md

   <b>Mountains 99.1%</b><br/>
 </p>
 <hr>
-In order to compare the obtained accuracy I created a logistic regression classifier in TensorFlow (a really simple model, <b>much</b> simpler than Inception v3) that got % test accuracy.
-This shows that the problem with classifying 4 distinct landscapes is not that difficult and can be tackled well with DL techniques.
-You can find the code for the logistic regression classifier in logistic_clf.ipnb
+In order to compare the obtained accuracy I created a logistic regression classifier in TensorFlow (a really simple model, <b>much</b> simpler than Inception v3) that got 78.84% test accuracy.
+In conclusion problem with classifying 4 distinct landscapes is not that difficult and can be tackled well with DL techniques.
+You can find the code for the logistic regression classifier in <a href="https://github.com/olafplacha/Landscape-Classification/blob/master/logistic_clf.ipynb">logistic_clf.ipnb</a>
 <hr>
 If you want to know more details about the project visit this <a href="https://www.youtube.com/watch?v=Qv2QHPvYvwo">link</a>